 What this extension means is if a non-unionized employee is utilizing IDEL between January 25, 2020 and July 3, 2021, that any reduced hours or temporary lay-off will not become permanent.
 Further, this extension provides continued relief for employers worrying about potential lawsuits for constructive dismissal during this time period.

 Remember, although the IDEL provisions are extended to the summer of 2021, the government can always decide to extend the timelines again.

 As a refresher, IDEL was introduced through legislative amendments to the Employment Standards Act (“ESA”) and applies retroactively from January 25, 2020.
-It protects employers by ensuring that a non-unionized employee whose hours are temporarily reduced or eliminated for reasons related to COVI-19 is not considered to be constructively dismissed.
+It protects employers by ensuring that a non-unionized employee whose hours are temporarily reduced or eliminated for reasons related to COVID-19 is not considered to be constructively dismissed.

-Also, it allows employees to take an unpaid and job-protected leave if they are not performing their duties for reasons related to COVID-19.
+Also, it allows employees to take unpaid and job-protected leave if they are not performing their duties for reasons related to COVID-19.

 The ESA lists reasons that an employee may take IDEL.
 Some of these reasons include that the employee is: